alexaandru/go-sitter-forest/README.md

   generate a ton of "update noise"): say, do not attempt to update anything that was updated in the past N days (let's start with 3?);
 - queries needs some more work:
+  - capture "remaining" nvim_treesitter tags (ecma,jsx,html_tags,terraform) as they
+    are used via "inherits;" directives;
   - only update if needed (commit has changed) on update-queries (it already does that when run via update-all, implicitly);
 - filter automatically high memory usage parsers and run them one by one (at the end?);